masinde70/AI-for-HealthCare/README.md

   * Every Imaging center and hospital have PACS.
 These systems allows for all medical imaging to be stored in the hospital's servers and transferred to different departments  throughout the hospital.
 - Diagnostic Imaging
   * In diagnostic situations, a clinitian orders an imaging study because they believe that a disease may be present based on the patient's symptoms.
 Diagnostic imaging can be performed in emergency settings as well as non-emergency settings.
+    - Clinical believes something is wrong with the patient
+    - Need imaging to verify
+    - e.g diagnosing brain tumor